csridlen/eco395m-project-2/README.md

 *analysis_visualizations.ipynb* gives you the graphs.

 (model building description)
 Then, import the functions from *readtable.py* and *predict.ipynb* into *gbm_streamlit.py* to create a dashboard from the GBM model.
+If using a GCP instance, make sure your firewall settings allow the corresponding connection.

 ## Extensions and Limitations